Auto Insurance Laws & Credit Scoring

-The information auto insurance companies use to assess a driver's "risk" are not limited to your driving record.
+Auto insurance companies assess a driver's "risk" not just with your driving record but also your credit history

 Oregon has placed limits on the use of your personal consumer credit history in setting these auto insurance rules for "underwriting standards" that auto insurance companies may use in determining your auto insurance policy and rates.

-For instance, Oregon does not allow an insurer to use a current policy holder's credit score to raise their insurance rate when it is time to renew the policy.
+Oregon allows insurers to use your personal consumer credit history only when you are a potential new policy to that company.
+Oregon does not allow an insurer to use a current policy holder's credit score to raise their insurance rate when it is time to renew the policy.
 Oregon law also does not allow insurers to cancel nor to refuse renewing an insurance policy, because of the consumer credit score.
-Oregon allows insurers to use your personal consumer credit history only when you are a potential new policy to that company.

 Oregon requires that insurance companies also prove that the credit score is not the only criteria in the system they use to determine a driver's risk and set their policy rates.
 Oregon also requires that the insurance company tell you how they will use your credit history information and they must notify you before they run a credit check.
 If the insurance company uses your credit history in determining either to not insure you or to not offer you the best rates, they must provide you with the specific reasons for their determination.